stimulus-components/stimulus-sortable/README.md

 export default class extends Sortable {
   connect() {
     super.connect()
-    console.log("Do what you cant here.")
+    console.log("Do what you want here.")
   }
 }
 ```